Each collection can be thought of as an object to which properties can be

 ]

-Stored things will get an Id (#
+Stored things will get an Id (#) from ThingsDB.

 For example look at our